nippur72/Dart.RayTracerDemo/README.md

 * open the file `index.html` inside the `WebSite` folder with your browser

 # History

+31-Aug-2014:
+  C# native changed "class" to "struct" in Vector3f to take advantage of value types Added build with Mono batch file

 30-Aug-2014:
   Fixed Java native version of MersenneTwister